mnk400/sensehat-driver/README.md

-# SenseHat monitoring system
+# SenseHat driver
-Built from stratch using C++ and no dependencies
+This is a driver for sense-hat written in C using i2c.